 - Are you an author?
 The Author Pro theme helps authors better present their work and market themselves through user-friendly design and powerful functionality.

-- Do you plan to monetize your blog with ads?
+- Do you intend to monetize your blog with ads?
 If your blog gets lots of traffic, display ads can be a good way to make some extra cash.
 Look for a theme that already has several ad slots embedded, like the Paisley theme by Bluchic.

 Want more theme ideas?
 Check out my favorite WordPress themes by niche.